courselab/snaskii21/docker_env/README.md

 1. Rationale
-	After many installation workarounds pointed by colleagues, this suggestion was created in order to easy up everyone on system dependencies.
+	After many installation workarounds pointed by colleagues, this suggestion was created in order to ease up everyone on system dependencies.
 	It intends to allow execution without bloating host environment and solve compatibility issues during execution.